This is a content holder for the one button emergency notification system.

 Web Class – see Online Class

 Withdraw – Students may Withdraw from a class after the end of the Add/Drop period.
 When you Withdraw from a class, the course remains on your record and you receive a W grade.
 The W grade does not count toward your GPA.
-Students may Withdraw from individual classes by filling out a form at the Registrar’s Office, or from the full semester by meeting with an Advisor in the AAC.
+Students may Withdraw from individual classes by filling out a form at the Registrar’s Office, or from the full semester by requesting the necessary form from AAC.
 If you Withdraw from a class, you are still responsible for paying for some or all course tuition/fees.
 Withdrawals can also potentially affect Financial Aid, NCAA, health insurance, and international visa eligibility.
 There is a Withdrawal deadline each semester, after which Withdrawals are only possible by appeal.
 Check the Academic Calendar to find out when the Withdrawal deadline is each semester.

 Writing Intensive - Writing Intensive courses at BSU are courses that require students to complete a large amount of their coursework through written assessments (e.g. papers).
 Students are required to complete a minimum of 2 Writing Intensive courses as part of the Core Curriculum.
 All First Year Seminar courses, and all Second Year Seminar courses with course numbers of 299 are considered Writing Intensive.